-This new version 2.3 of the Ultra HD Forum Guidelines offers a holistic view of all the different UHD technologies.
-This book uses the concepts of a foundation layer with readily available mature technologies and an enhancement layer with newer technologies.

-This work represents over five years of a collaborative effort.
+This new version 2.5 of the Ultra HD Forum Guidelines offers a holistic view of all the different UHD technologies.
+These Guidelines use the concepts of a "foundation layer" with readily available mature technologies and an "enhancement layer" with newer technologies.
+This work represents over six years of collaborative effort.
 Our new guidelines would not have been possible without the leadership of Jim DeFilippis, who represents Fraunhofer and chairs our Guidelines Work Group.
-All the companies that have participated in this effort over the years are listed below, but Jim told me that for this new revision his gratitude went specifically to Bill Redmann (InterDigital), Chris Seeger (Comcast/NBCU), Chris Johns (BSkyB), Richard Doherty (Dolby), Dr. George Bokuchava (Tulix), Andrew Cotton (BBC) and Andrew Dunne (BBC).
+All the companies that have participated in this effort over the years are listed below, but our gratitude for this new revision specifically to Bill Redmann (InterDigital), Chris Seeger (Comcast/NBCU), Chris Johns (BSkyB), Richard Doherty (Dolby), Dr. George Bokuchava (Tulix), Nino Doijashvili (Tulix), Pete Sellar (Xperi), Andrew Cotton (BBC) and Andrew Dunne (BBC).